University of New Mexico 1995 Composers' Symposium, March 29th 1995, 7.30pm, Keller Hall

 Horns: Stanislav Suchanek, Ellen Campbell, Doug Campbell, Jim Lowe,

 Cori Tardif, Jason Eklund, Derek Ross, Julie Rochau

 Conductor: Alejandro Rutty

-An account by his wife, Cynthia Downes, posted on March 8th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on March 8th, 2018

 In 1981 Jim Lowe got the backing of the British Horn Society to commission Andrew's Sonata for 4 Horns.

-Many years later, Jim took up a physics post at the University of New Mexico and quickly established a horn octet there.
-He was behind a composers' symposium which was held at UNM and invited Andrew to be one of the featured composers.
+A few years later, Jim took up a physics post at the University of New Mexico, in Albuquerque, and quickly established a horn octet there.
+He was also behind a composers' symposium which was held at UNM and invited Andrew to be one of the featured composers.
 Jim, with help from the British Horn Trust and Janice Lee Sperling MD, commissioned Andrew to compose the Sonata for 8 Horns for the UNM Horn Octet to play at the Symposium.